benjymous/annotations/sandman/sandman.69.md

 available herbal tea, certainly the sort of name that herbal tea gets.
         panel 8: Well, nice of her to give Lyta a head start, at least.

 Page 22 panel 4: This panel echoes the one we saw in Destiny's book in "Brief Lives" part 7 (47:14:3).
 Gaiman has said that it is intentionally not precisely the same, which leads to the interesting speculation that the Destiny who survived the reality storm is *not* the same one that we had seen so many times previously.
-        panel 5: There seem to be reversals here: the new Dream has white hair and clothes intead of black; his jewel is green (the complementary color to a ruby's red); the least of the dreamstones has taken the role previously filled by the greatest.
+        panel 5: There seem to be reversals here: the new Dream has white hair and clothes instead of black; his jewel is green (the complementary color to a ruby's red); the least of the dreamstones has taken the role previously filled by the greatest.

 Page 23 panel 1: This panel, beginning the epilogue to "The Kindly Ones" echoes another from the prologue to it: 57:2:2.
         panel 2: Gaiman seems to be punning on the slang use of "yarn" to mean "story".
         panel 3: A double echo.
 Clotho's dialogue echoes 6:4:1: "She's realized the real problem with stories -- if you keep them going long enough, they always end in death."
 The panel itself echoes 57:2:1.
 Except that there the cat was playing with the yarn, not a mouse it had caught and killed. panel 4: Echoes 57:1:3.
         panel 5: Echoes 57:3:4.
         panel 6: The Gracchae were a trio of women in Greek mythology who had only one eye between them.
 (It was detachable and they passed it around.)
 The hero Perseus stole their eye and demanded information about the Gorgons